ESR-NZ/Training/Rhys_Toolbox/00_SAM_and_BAM_formats/ReadME.md

 samtools index Chlamydia_mapped.bam
 ```

-We can now begin using the `samtools` viewer using the following command:
+We can now begin using the `samtools` viewer.
+You can access the manual page for `samtools tview` by following this link: [http://www.htslib.org/doc/samtools-tview.html](http://www.htslib.org/doc/samtools-tview.html) We can use the `samtools` viewer using the following command:

 ```bash
 # Open the samtools viewer: